bundlecraft-io/bundlecraft/docs/troubleshooting.md

     - Symptom: `Duplicate repo names found: X` or `'<name>' is a reserved name`
     - Fix: Make names unique and avoid reserved: `include`, `exclude`, `fetch`, `repo`.

-  - Empty/invalid targets in env
+  - Empty/invalid bundles in env
-    - Symptom: `Craft must have at least one target defined` or `At least one of 'includes', 'include_bundles', or 'compose' must be provided`
+    - Symptom: `Env must have at least one bundle defined` or `At least one of 'include_sources' must be provided`
-    - Fix: Add at least one include list to each target.
+    - Fix: Add at least one include_sources list to each bundle.

   - Inline include mappings
     - Symptom: `Include dict must have either 'inline' or 'path' key`